hotelcaliforniabm/duxel/README.md

 Since you won't be needing all holes on a node for structural purposes you can use the other to run cables, attach fabric, flag poles, etc.

-Nodes also make amazing cup holders btw.
+Nodes also make for amazing cup holders btw.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/node/3:4in%20plywood%20node.jpg "Düxel Node")

 ### Subfloor
 2x 3/4in thick subfloors with each 2x 2x4 joists are required for one floor.

 Mind you that the floors are not up to construction code!
-Thankfullt plywood is amazing material and they are good enough for a temporary structure with lots of people on them dancing and doing other shenanigans on them...just sayin.
+Thankfully plywood is amazing material and they are good enough for a temporary structure with lots of people on them dancing and doing other shenanigans on them...just sayin.
 I am considering either using 4x4 for the joists next time or adding a 3rd 2x4 joist...there is trade offs though.

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/subfloor/Subfloor.jpg "Düxel Subfloor")

 ## Düxel
-With 8 nodes and 12 4x4x8 lumber pieces one can put together a düxel.
+With 8x nodes and 12x 4x4x8 lumber pieces one can put together a düxel.

 You will need ratchet straps to get the diagonal cross tention that keeps the structure together.
 We used [these](http://www.cargoequipmentcorp.com/2-Inch-Ratchet-Straps-with-Wire-Hooks-p/57xx84x-12.htm) 14ft ones with a working load limit of 3,333lbs.

-I single düxel requires about 8 straps depeding on how stiff you need the structure to be.
+I single düxel requires about 8x straps depeding on how stiff you need the structure to be.
 Larger structures usually can do with less.
-We calculated 1.75 per node to estimate the amount for our structure.
+We calculated 1.75 per node to estimate the amount for our structure (You will need more straps during setup than for the finished structure).

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/duxel/Duxel.jpg "Düxel")